adnankaya/adnankaya.github.io/docs/index.md

 **Hi!
 Welcome to my page.**

+Highly skilled and proactive Python developer with a proven track record of delivering high-quality projects ahead of schedule.
+Known for strong problem-solving skills and the ability to quickly identify and resolve issues.
+Exceptional communicator with a focus on delivering exceptional customer service.
+Documents the projects with thoroughness and attention to detail, including well-documented code and reports.
+Highly recommended for technical expertise, communication skills, and efficient work ethic.

 - **Skills:** <code>python, django, flask, tkinter, scrapy, postgresql, mysql, mongodb, redis, celery, elasticsearch, javascript/typescript, angular, git, bash, docker, docker-compose, digital ocean, aws ec2
 </code>